Seeed-Studio/ModelAssistant/docs/tutorials/export/pytorch_2_tflite.md

 ## Model Validation

-Since in the process of exporting the model, EdgeLab will do some optimization for the model using some tools, such as model pruning, distillation, etc. Although we have tested and evaluated the model weights during the training process, we recommend you to validate the exported model again.
+Since in the process of exporting the model, [SenseCraft Model Assistant](https://github.com/Seeed-Studio/SSCMA) will do some optimization for the model using some tools, such as model pruning, distillation, etc. Although we have tested and evaluated the model weights during the training process, we recommend you to validate the exported model again.

 ```sh
 python3 tools/inference.py \